 Indeed ironically just as the first two favourable communications had come from Australia, equally my most vocal critic likewise happened to be an "outspoken" Aussie.

-When I look back now, I am amazed at how much writing I got through during these years.
+When I look back, I am amazed at how much writing I got through during these years.

 During the day I was working in the local "real" world, lecturing to business students in the Dublin Institute of Technology.
 Then in the evenings - and small hours of the morning - I would be intensely engaged in this global "virtual" world, elaborating on those notions about which I felt most passionate.